 Linking Maps and Data

-NACSE develops interfaces that interrelate different types of data and present them in a flexible, easy-to-use mapping interface.
-Topography, rainfall, landslide susceptability, and other parameters can be compared and viewed on the fly, allowing resource managers to play "what-if", trying out the effects of different decisions.
+NACSE develops systems that integrate and interrelate distinct types of data and present them in flexible, easy-to-use mapping interfaces.
+That way, topography, rainfall, landslide susceptability, and other parameters can be compared on-the-fly, allowing resource managers to "play what-if", trying out the effects of different decisions.

 Most of our mapping tools are components of decision-support portals that require appropriate authentication; some examples are shown at the right.
 Some publicly-accessible examples are: